 Please note: The Advanced Directive form is located on Oregon Health Authority's website.
 By accessing the form, you will be leaving the SHS website.

 The person must develop the advance directive while he or she is able to clearly and definitively express him or herself verbally, in writing, or in sign language.

 It must express the person’s own free will regarding their health care, not the will of anyone else.
 It does not affect routine care for cleanliness and comfort, which must be given whether or not there is an advance directive.

 In Oregon, the Health Care Decisions Act (ORS 127.505 - 127.660 and ORS 127.995) allows an individual to preauthorize health care representatives to allow the natural dying process if he or she is medically confirmed to be in one of the conditions described in his or her health care instructions.

 This Act does not authorize euthanasia, assisted suicide or any overt action to end the person’s life.

-Two adults, at least one of them not related to the person by blood or marriage nor entitled to any portion of the person’s estate, must witness or acknowledge the person’s signing the advance directive.
+Either a Notary Public or two adults, at least one of them not related to the person by blood or marriage nor entitled to any portion of the person’s estate, must witness or acknowledge the person’s signing the advance directive.
 The person’s attending physician, attorney-in-fact, and health care or residential staff may not serve as witnesses.

 These may either be general, or relate to the four specific conditions outlined below.
 However, general instructions, such as the person never wishes to be placed on life support, may be too vague and not provide for a situation in which an accident or emergency requires that the person be placed on life support temporarily.
 Specific instructions regarding the person’s wishes in each of the four scenarios listed below are preferred.
 Some hospitals’ social workers or chaplains will provide instructions and forms for advance directives.